 - Fifteen percent of all Jewish households receive public assistance: that’s 294,000 individuals, including 99,000 children.

-Make a donation to UJA-Federation’s annual campaign, which supports anti-poverty initiatives and agencies across New York City, including the Metropolitan Council on Jewish Poverty and Masbia, Brooklyn’s only kosher soup kitchen.
+- Make a donation to UJA-Federation’s annual campaign, which supports antipoverty initiatives and agencies across New York City, Westchester, and Long Island.

 - Volunteer through UJA-Federation’s extensive opportunities.